jrowny/brackets-snippets/README.md

 }
 ```

 If you omit parameters, an inline form will appear.
+Use `ESC` to close the inline form or `ENTER` to complete the insertion.

 Adding Snippets
 ===============